Metrics on completely positive maps via noncommutative geometry: Introduction

-Questions such as having stability and chaining are not standard in the context of quantum metrics in noncommutative geometry, and we hope this work opens up a new fruitful line of interaction with quantum information theory.
+The main thrust of the present work is the formalization and study of two methods of inducing metrics on the set of unital completely positive maps between $C^*$-algebras through the use of seminorms, providing a rich source of examples coming from noncommutative geometry.
+In particular, it provides a link to the theory of compact quantum metric spaces, as pioneered by Connes and Rieffel, see, e.g., \cite{Connes1989, Rieffel98, RieffelMetricsOnStateSpaces1999, Rieffel02, Rieffel2004}.
+Very satisfyingly, we find that both stability and chaining have natural and precise formulations and, moreover, are in place for large classes of examples.
+Questions regarding metrics having stability and chaining are not standard in the context of quantum metrics in noncommutative geometry, and we hope that this work opens up a new fruitful line of interaction with quantum information theory.

+The investigation of these questions in such a large generality necessitates the development of novel technical tools not previously found in the literature.
+Of note, we develop a $C^*$-algebraic Choi-Jamio\l{}kowski type embedding to account for the fact that unlike matrix algebras, general $C^*$-algebras are neither nuclear nor necessarily isomorphic to their opposite algebras.